GluuFederation/docs-casa-prod/docs/source/administration/2fa-basics.md

 If you are using an authentication method you added your own (via plugin), ensure the corresponding plugin implements the `mayBe2faActivationRequisite` method.

 If a user attempts to delete their only available credential matching the requisite method, a prompt will appear warning that doing so will disable 2FA, that is, resetting to password authentication.

+## Enrolling credentials upon registration or first login

+If the previous scenario is not enough for your needs, you can force users to enroll credentials and turn 2FA on before the first usage of the application.
+This can be done in two ways:

+- Altering the login flow to check for presence of credentials and then redirect to custom pages that implement enrollment
+- Making enrollments occur at registration time (through the application you use for this purpose)

+Any of these cases entails a development effort which should leverage the enrollments [API](../developer/index.md#apis-for-credential-enrollment) available.